 A major outlet for social life on Mississippi College's campus is the nine social/ service organizations.
-There are five Service Clubs for male students, governed by the Interservice Executive Council (ISEC), and four Social Tribes for female students, governed by the Intertribal Council (IT).
+There are five Service Clubs for male students and four Social Tribes for female students.
+These organizations are governed by The Council, which is a board made up of four members from each club or tribe.
 Although some clubs have ties to national service organizations, these organizations are largely unique to Mississippi College's campus and have been part of MC history for many years.
 They seek to encourage social development, service to the community, and character development among their members.

-At the beginning of each fall semester, both IT and ISEC hold Rush for membership into the social tribes and service clubs.
-They may also choose to hold a Spring Rush during the beginning of the spring semester.
-More specific information about Rush, rules and regulations, and other social/service club matters can be obtained from the Coordinator of Student Activities and the Coordinator of Student Development.
+At the beginning of each fall semester the Council holds General Rush for membership into the social tribes and service clubs.
+More specific information about General Rush, rules and regulations, and other social/service club matters can be obtained from the Office of Student Development.